thornAvery/kep-hack/README.md

 If playing on an emulator, BGB is strongly recommended for its accuracy and features.
 Inaccurate emulators, such as VBA and TGB Dual, can experience unintended glitches.
 This hack is fully playable on official hardware as well.

-New Pokemon:
+New Pokemon
 ====
 The Kanto Expansion Pak's ethos is to add every "Kanto-related" Pokemon to RBY without fundamentally changing the grander metagame.
 What's defined as "Kanto-related" is a Pokemon that evolves from an existing Kanto Pokemon, made an appearance in a Kanto-based game (LGPE), is a regional variant, or was a Kanto-related Pokemon cut during the development of an official game.

 With this criteria, we get:
-- The 34 known beta Pokemon that were cut from Red and Green; eg. Gorochu, Kotora
+- The 34 known prototype Pokemon that were cut from Red and Green; eg. Gorochu, Kotora
 - Evolutions or pre-evolutions of a Kanto Pokemon found in a future generation eg. Steelix, Glaceon, Kleavor, Annihilape
 - Evolutions of Kanto Pokemon found in the SpaceWorld '97 demo of Gold and Silver; eg. Luxwan, Bellignan
 - All fully-evolved regional variants of Kanto Pokemon; eg. Alolan Muk, Galarian Slowbro, Hisuian Arcanine, Paldean Tauros